 The first planting of “Seeds of Resistance” returned the Ponca’s sacred corn to the tribe’s ancestral homeland in Nebraska — after a 137-year absence following the tribe’s forced removal from the state.

-The Ponca corn will be harvested for its third year in the fall of 2016 on the farm of Art & Helen Tanderup.
+The Ponca corn will be planted for the fourth consecutive year in the spring of 2017 on the farm of Art & Helen Tanderup.
 The Tanderup farm hosted the “Harvest the Hope” Stop Keystone XL benefit concert featuring headliners Neil Young and Willie Nelson, as well as two massive #NOKXL crop art installations — on land that crosses both the historic Ponca Trail of Tears, and the proposed path of the Keystone XL pipeline that TransCanada is still suing over to get U.S. taxpayers on the hook for $15 billion in claimed losses.

 The Ponca sacred corn growing on the Tanderup farm in Neligh has been given USDA certification, and will continue to be planted and harvested to grow the bond of the Cowboy and Indian Alliance and spread more Seeds of Resistance to communities around the world.